 Review contains spoilers

 Poor Robert Mitchum, how those sleepy bedroom eyes always seemed to get him in so much trouble with the ladies.
-In John Brahm’s “The Locket” he tossed himself out a window because of Lorraine Day, in “Out of the Past”, he had to go face to face with the wicked Jane Greer, while in “Where Danger Lives” he is a chump for Faith Domergue, and in “Angel Face” the porcelain gentile beauty of Jean Simmons sends them both of them to a plunging death in Otto Preminger’s final film noir.
+In John Brahm’s “The Locket” he tossed himself out a window because of Lorraine Day, in “Out of the Past”, he had to go face to face with the wicked Jane Greer, while in “Where Danger Lives” he is a chump for Faith Domergue, and in “Angel Face” the porcelain gentile beauty of Jean Simmons sends both of them to a plunging death in Otto Preminger’s final film noir.

 “Angel Face” was late in the cycle of classic noir and at first glance seems to be a redundant rehash of everything that came before it, the male pawn, the deviant femme fatale, sexual obsession and snippets of incest; all common themes.
 Even the courtroom scene here it has been pointed out by various writers is a facsimile of the courtroom scene in “The Postman Always Rings Twice” to the extent that the prosecuting attorney in both films is portrayed by Leon Ames.
 Yet in watching this film, it yields many fine and unique elements beginning with a simmering dark perverse performance by Jean Simmons, one of her finest.
 Throughout the film, Simmon’s character Diane Tremayne remains a bleak, depressed, manipulative and seriously dangerous femme fatale deriving little pleasure from any of her actions.
 She’s a blank slate.
 In luring Mitchum’s chump ambulance driver, Frank Jessup into unknowingly conspiring in murder; she derives neither personal joy nor any odd sexual satisfaction.
 The film’s surprising and shocking ending reflects and confirms Diane’s determination for control even if the price of that power is death.
 It was one of the most daringly cynical endings ever be put on film up to that time.
 Continue reading